 This is when you wait until a problem occurs with your boiler and pay for it to be repaired.

-You can get one off repairs to fix your boiler from most Irish energy suppliers as well as independent plumbers and gas technicians.
+You can get one off repairs to fix your boiler from most Irish energy suppliers, independent plumbers and gas technicians.

 However, depending on what’s gone wrong and whether or not you need new parts the cost can vary substantially.

-A simple fix could end up being relatively cheap, but if you need replacement parts and it will take several hours work the price can quickly add up.
+A simple fix could be relatively cheap, but if you need replacement parts and it will take several hours of work and the price can quickly add up.

 If your boiler can’t be repaired, or repairs are going to be very expensive, you could choose to buy a brand new boiler instead.
 A new boiler should last between 10-15 years.